 Experimental Physics is a two-year research oriented Master's programme (120 EC).
 EC stands for European Credits in which 1 EC equals 28 hours of work.

-Experimental Physics is presenting a renewed curriculum as of September 2023!
+Experimental Physics has a renewed curriculum as of September 2023.
 Information on this website is based on the new curriculum.
 Information on the former curriculum can be found on our students website.

 Course part (60 EC)